National

 Florida KidCare

-Florida KidCare is Health Insurance for uninsured children ages birth through 18 years old.
-Covers Doctors visits, hospital care, medicines, lab tests and more.
-Fees may vary from $15 – $20 a month and are based on income and family size.
+Florida KidCare is the brand name for the four income-based health insurance programs: Medicaid, MediKids, Florida Healthy Kids and the Children’s Medical Services (CMS) Health Plan.
+They provide coverage for uninsured Florida children from birth through 18 years old.
+Covers doctor visits, hospital care, medicines, dental, vision, and more.
+Fees vary from $15 – $20 a month based on income and family size.
 Some programs may not be available in all areas.
 Call for additional information or application.

 Lake Shore Hospital Authority